open-cloud/open-cloud.github.io.old/3_operator.md

 ### Disabling Monitoring

-To disable monitoring, add the following section to the config file:
+Monitoring services using ceilometer are enabled by default.
+To disable monitoring and the associated mini-dashboard statistics that are displayed throughout the XOS website, add the following section to the config file:

     [gui]
     disable_minidashboard=True